 A connection on a manifold $B$ with structure group the diffeomorphism group $\Diff(F)$ of another manifold $F$ is a fibration $\pi:M\rightarrow B$ with fibre diffeomorphic to $F$ and a horizontal distribution $H\subset TM$ which is transverse to the tangent bundle along the fibres and hence $H\cong \pi^*TB$.
 Writing $V$ for the tangent bundle along the fibres, the vertical bundle, we have a splitting $TM=V\oplus H$.
 The connection is flat if $H$ is integrable, defining a foliation.

-A connection $A$ defines a covariant derivative on the bundle associated to the adjoint representation: given a vector field $X$ on $B$ and a vertical vector field $Y$ the covariant derivative $\nabla_XY$ is the section of $V$ defined by lifting $X$ to a horizontal vector field $\tilde X$ and defining $\nabla_XY$ to be the vertical component of the Lie derivative $[\tilde X,Y]$.
+A connection $A$ on a principal bundle defines a covariant derivative on sections of the vector bundle associated to the adjoint representation.
+In this case given a vector field $X$ on $B$ and a vertical vector field $Y$ the covariant derivative $\nabla_XY$ is the section of $V$ defined by lifting $X$ to a horizontal vector field $\tilde X$ and defining $\nabla_XY$ to be the vertical component of the Lie derivative $[\tilde X,Y]$.
 This extends in the usual way to a covariant exterior derivative